gkgaurav31/spring/10-practical-example-the-spring-way.md

 ## SPRINGIFY IT

 - The first step is to identify the beans that we would need the spring to maintain for us.
-In our case, we don't really need to have a bean for `Comment` to be maintained by Spring.
+In our case, we don't really need to have a bean for `Comment` to be maintained by Spring since it does not depend on any other class or vice versa.
 Rest all the concrete classes would be needed.
 We don't need to mark the interfaces with `@Component` since they cannot have objects directly.

-- So, we add `@Component` annotation to the following classes:
+- So, we would need to add `@Component` annotation to the following classes:

   - `CommentService`
   - `DBCommentRepository`